mikebrad140/ST558---Project-2/World.md

 print(paste("The best model for the", params$channel, "data channel, determined by the lowest RMSE on the test data, is the", best_model[[2]], "model."))
 ```

-    ## [1] "The best model for the World data channel, determined by the lowest RMSE on the test data, is the Random Forest model."
+    ## [1] "The best model for the World data channel, determined by the lowest RMSE on the test data, is the Linear Model 2 model."